 - I’ve seen over two-thirds of the World’s seabirds and many coastal species.

-- I've seen 61 species of cetaceans and various other marine mammals, building up crucial identification skills.
+- I've seen 58 species of cetaceans and 23 species of seal, building up crucial identification skills.
 Most important of all, the knowledge of the best places to be on the lookout for whales and dolphins at sea, and how to spot them.

-- Invaluable experience as a wildlife guide in the Peruvian rainforest in 1984/85 (and rainforests in Africa, Central America, South-east Asia and Papua New Guinea since) in what has to be one of the most demanding but fascinating environments for a naturalist to detect and observe wildlife, the rainforest.
+- Invaluable experience as a wildlife guide in the Peruvian rainforest in 1984/85 (and returing in 1997/2005 and 2011) in what has to be one of the most demanding but fascinating environments for a naturalist to detect and observe wildlife, the rainforest.

-- Marine biologist since 1982, exploring areas from the UK to coral reefs abroad.
+- Marine biologist since 1982, exploring areas from the UK coastline to coral reefs abroad.

 - An ‘all round’ naturalist I am always eager to learn more, from jellyfish to insects, flying fish to sharks, lemurs to great apes, and mangroves to arctic flora.